Environmental Services

 A helpful reminder is: if it grows, it goes in the green organic waste recycling bin!
 If the waste item grew out of the ground or off a tree then it is capable of decaying and should be added to your organic waste recycling bin.
 Acceptable items include fruit and vegetable peels; coffee grounds and filters; plate scrapings including rice, beans, cooked food; food-soiled paper napkins, plant clippings, other yard trimmings; and untreated wood waste.

-What will I be able to put in the organic waste recycling bin?
+What can I put in the organic waste recycling bin?

 Residents and businesses can place food scraps, food-soiled paper and yard trimmings in their organic waste recycling bin.

-Will I be able to put dairy items in the organic waste bin?
+Can I put dairy items in the organic waste bin?

 Yes, dairy products may go in the green bin.